 You can task Probo to run any number of build steps to successfully create testing environments.
 Each step you define will get a status update sent to the Probo app as well as your chosen version control software.
-See the Build Steps section for details on adding steps to the configuration file.
+See the Build Steps section for details on adding steps to the

 Create a Pull Request

 Create a pull request for the branch that includes the

 .probo.yaml file.
 You should see the steps in your